Unveiling The Spiritual Crisis in Schools, Civilian Life and The Military

 The School Chaplain Mission, Mirrors the Military & Civilian Chaplain Mission

 The goal is to help others find their spiritual footing.
-Many lack the language to describe what is missing and the religious lingo can sound like a foreign language.
-The lack of spiritual exposure and nourishment has caused an unparalleled crisis.
+Those who do seek help, often lack the language to describe what is missing.
+Religious lingo can sound like a foreign language.
+For some, the lack of spiritual exposure and nourishment has caused an unparalleled crisis.
 A dysfunctional and at-risk generation is desperate for the meaning of life!

 You’re invited to support the mission: Explore: National School Chaplains Association, Enroll in NSCA Academy